khsoh/mymacnix/README.md

 This was discussed in the [Nix installer bug report](https://github.com/DeterminateSystems/nix-installer/issues/744) - see grahamc's comment on 26 Nov 2023 for context.
-It seems that the `nixpkgs` maintenance team is "responsible" for deciding on the "safe" version of `nix` to use when an upgrade is executed.
+It seems that the `nixpkgs` maintenance team is "responsible" for deciding on the "safe" version of `Nix` to use when an upgrade is executed.

-I am still not yet decided which is "safe" to use - but since the purpose of `nix` is to be a package manager, **then it may be best to start the experiment with using the `nixpkgs` team's recommendation of the safe version to use**.
+I am still not yet decided which is "safe" to use - but since the purpose of `Nix` is to be a package manager, **then it may be best to start the experiment with using the `nixpkgs` team's recommendation of the safe version to use**.

 ### Uninstalling Nix